 Onboarding New Employees

-The main goal of the onboarding process is to support the new employee and help them adjust quickly, turning them into valuable assets for the organization.
-A well-structured onboarding process is a key part of an effective recruitment process, setting the foundation for new hires to thrive.
-Including performance expectations in the offer ensures clear standards from the outset.
+The goal of onboarding is to support new employees and help them adjust quickly, turning them into valuable contributors.
+A structured onboarding process sets the foundation for success, with clear performance expectations included from the offer stage.

 Evaluating the Hiring Process